-- Join the town watch (or start one) – Join in a town watch program (or get the community involved in one).
+Join in a town watch program (or get the community involved in one).
 Knowing the neighborhood’s trouble spots and keeping streets and homes well-lit can deter any possible burglaries.
-When criminals see a well-marked neighborhood with town watch signs, it makes them think twice before committing a crime.
+When criminals see a well-marked neighborhood with town watch and security system signs, it makes them think twice before committing a crime.
 Town watch programs have helped communities experience a 16 and 26 percent reduction in crime compared to areas not involved in a town watch.

-- Get to know your neighbors – Whether you are going on vacation or heading to work, knowing your neighbors provides and extra set of eyes on your house (and maybe an extra set of keys for emergencies).
+Whether you are going on vacation or heading to work, knowing your neighbors provides and extra set of eyes on your house (and maybe an extra set of keys for emergency services).
 People care about those they know, so getting to know your neighbors and building relationships provides that layer of community and a sense of wanting to watch out for each other.

-- Initiate a buddy system – The buddy system is not just a system for kids.
+The buddy system is not just a system for kids.
 It’s less likely a criminal will approach two people instead of one vulnerable person.
 A buddy can be more than just a walking partner.
 Your buddy can also make sure that you have everything you need to be safe (from a trip to just that walk down the street).
-And, of course, a buddy can always be there to call for help in those times of emergency.
+And, of course, a buddy can always be there to call for help in those times of emergency services.

 By focusing on a safer community, you can work toward protecting you, your family, and those around you from falling victim to crimes that could leave your community devastated.
 By getting more involved or following any other tips mentioned above, you can help lead the way in creating a safer community for everyone.